Fall 2021 Tutoring Plan

 - Any questions or concerns should be directed to Kaitlyn Crouse-Machcinski at firstname.lastname@example.org.

-ASP-Affiliated Student Attendance Policy
+ASP-Affiliated Student Attendance Policy (Fall and Spring semesters)

 In the Academic Success Program, you sign a student contract to attend your weekly tutoring sessions at the LARC.
 Weekly tutoring is a requirement alongside your coursework and comprises ten percent (10%) of your course grade.
 We’re glad to work with you consistently because we know weekly support improves your academic performance.
 If you are not utilizing and/or maximizing your tutoring opportunity, you will consequently be dropped from the tutoring program and your course grade will be negatively affected.

-Weekly attendance to your sessions is required; your tutoring time is permanent for the semester.After the first absence, you are required to meet with the Assistant Director of the LARC.
+Weekly attendance to your sessions is required; your tutoring time is permanent for the semester.After the first absence, you are required to meet with the Associate Director of the LARC.
 You will also be required to schedule a makeup session with your tutor.
-You may be permanently dropped from tutoring with the LARC in the ADP program after two (2) unexcused absences, whether or not they are consecutive.
+You may be permanently dropped from tutoring with the LARC in the ASP program after two (2) unexcused absences, whether or not they are consecutive.

 Prior to your absence, you should email your tutor and Assistant Director of the LARC.
-In case of emergency, contact your tutor and Assistant Director of the LARC as soon as possible via email.
-If you don’t communicate your prior commitment and absence to your tutor and the Assistant Director, it will be considered an unexcused absence, even if you can provide documentation.
+In case of emergency, contact your tutor and Associate Director of the LARC as soon as possible via email.
+If you don’t communicate your prior commitment and absence to your tutor and the Associate Director, it will be considered an unexcused absence, even if you can provide documentation.
 Only documented emergencies excuse an absence with no prior notice.

 The following absences may be considered excused with appropriate documentation: